 - ½ cup white chocolate chips

-- Preheat oven to 350°F. Butter or spray an 9x9 square pan or 8.5x11 pan and set aside.
-Alternately, you can line the pan with foil and grease the foil.
+- Preheat oven to 350°F. Line an 8x11 pan with foil and grease the foil.

-- In a large bowl, whisk melted butter and brown sugar.
+- In a large bowl, whisk melted butter and brown sugar until well combined, at least one full minute.
 Add egg and vanilla extract, whisk until combined.

 - In a separate bowl, combine flour, baking powder and salt.
-Add flour mixture to butter mixture and stir until the ingredients are combined.
-Fold in ½ cup of dried cranberries and ½ cup of white chocolate chips.
-Spread the batter in an even layer in the prepared pan (the batter will be thick).
+Add flour mixture to butter mixture and stir with a rubber spatula until the ingredients are combined.
+Stir in ½ cup of dried cranberries and ½ cup of white chocolate chips.

-- Bake the 9x9 pan for 18-20 minutes or the 8.5x11 pan for 15-18 minutes.
-The bars are done when they have puffed slightly, are light brown and a toothpick inserted into the center comes out clean.
+- Bake for 18-22 minutes.
+The bars are done when they have puffed slightly, are very light brown, and a toothpick inserted into the center comes out clean.
 They will appear a little underdone but they will continue to cook as they cool.
 Be careful not to over bake them.
 Cool completely on a wire rack before frosting.

 - Using a hand mixer or stand mixer, beat the cream cheese and butter until smooth.
 Add the powdered sugar, vanilla, and orange zest (if using) and beat until combined, scraping the sides of the bowl as needed.
 Add a splash of milk, if necessary, to thin the frosting.
 You can also thicken the frosting by adding a bit more powdered sugar, if necessary.

 - Spread the bars with the frosting .
 Scatter the dried cranberries on top.
 Drizzle melted white chocolate over the cranberries.

 Nutritional Information is an estimate based on third-party calculations and may vary based on products used and serving sizes.